On-site Participation Guidelines

 - "Full vaccination" means that either 14 days have passed since receiving the second dose of FDA or WHO authorized (or emergency use authorized) double-dozed vaccines or single-dose vaccine.
 Proof of vaccination will be required to attend NASPA events.

 - "Up to Date" means a person has received all recommended COVID-19 vaccines, including any booster dose(s) when eligible.
 At this time, we are not requiring boosters of attendees.

 We strongly encourage all attendees who are eligible to receive the COVID-19 Booster in addition to being fully vaccinated.
 NASPA is following the CDC definition of fully vaccinated for vaccination requirements, but we encourage individuals who are eligible to receive the booster prior to attending any NASPA event.

 NASPA strongly encourages individuals to be tested for COVID prior to traveling to any NASPA event.
 Individuals who test positive should stay home and cancel your registration.
 If you are on-site and test positive for COVID-19, please contact NASPA staff by emailing firstname.lastname@example.org.

-Individuals who have a documented disability which precludes the wearing of a mask may request a modification to mask policies.
-Please contact Stephanie Gordon, vice president for professional development, and Amy Shopkorn, vice president for operations at firstname.lastname@example.org, to discuss modification(s) to mask policies.
+Please contact Stephanie Gordon, vice president for professional development, and Amy Shopkorn, vice president for operations at email@example.com, for more information.

 NASPA is continuing to develop onsite protocols for seating, signage, meals, and other events during NASPA events.
 More information will be posted on individual conference websites throughout the preparation for attendees' arrival in the various locations we hold events.